-In respect to the Person called the Holy Spirit in the New Testament, some people believe that the Spirit is not personal in the same sense that the Father and Son are personal.
-In the extreme, the claim is made by a few that the Holy Spirit is no more than a power used by God that is outside of and detached from himself or his Being.
+In respect to the Person called the Holy Spirit, some people believe that the Spirit is not personal in the same sense that the Father and Son are.
+A few claim that the Holy Spirit is no more than a power used by God that is outside of and separate from himself or his Being.

 Sometimes not mentioned

 One of the arguments against the Spirit’s personal nature is based on some verses in the New Testament in which God and Christ are discussed together, but they contain no reference to the Spirit.
-It is asked, “If the Holy Spirit is divine in the same way as the Son and the Father, and is co-eternal and co-equal with them, why is the Spirit not mentioned in such cases?”
+It is asked, “If the Holy Spirit is divine in the same way as the Son and the Father, why is the Spirit not mentioned in such cases?”

 A second argument used in an attempt to deny the equal divinity of the Holy Spirit is based on the observation that the New Testament does not present a personal “face” for the Spirit in the same way that it does for the Father and Son.
 The conclusion is the Holy Spirit is a power outside of the being of God, a power that God uses to carry out his will.

 The first argument assumes that all three Persons of the Trinity must be mentioned together if they are equally divine.
 No scriptural rationale is given for such a claim.
-Perhaps some people think it ought to be so.
-But let’s ask, Why should the Spirit always be mentioned along with the Father and Son?
-The Father is often mentioned without the Son, and the Son is often mentioned without any mention of the Father or the Holy Spirit.
-The book of Acts often mentions the work of the Holy Spirit without reference to the Father or the Son.
+But why should the Spirit always be mentioned along with the Father and Son?
+The Father is often mentioned without the Son, and the Son is often mentioned without the Father or the Holy Spirit.
+The book of Acts often mentions the Holy Spirit without reference to the Father or the Son.